FiddlersCode/titleCaseKataPHP/README.md

 by Paula Muldoon

 ### About
 This kata is taken from [CodeWars](http://www.codewars.com/kata/5202ef17a402dd033c000009/train/haskell).
-I modified the instructions considerably in order to clarify ther requirements.
+I modified the instructions considerably in order to clarify the requirements.

 ### The Brief
 Write a function that converts a string into title case.
 The string may be given in any combination of upper/lower case, eg: